National Mandate Party: Indonesian legislative election, 2014

 Despite its declining influence and popularity, the party aimed to garner at least 10 percent of the vote in 2014.
-However in the legislative election, PAN only won 7.49 percent of the vote.
+However, in the legislative election, PAN only won 7.49 percent of the vote.
 A few weeks after the legislative election, PAN announced party leader Hatta Rajasa as vice presidential candidate to run alongside Prabowo Subianto.

-Party platform
+Party ideology and platform

+At the time of own establishment in 1998, the party has declared Pancasila as its ideological base.
+However, subsequently, as outside scholars note, due to the party’s close cooperation with the Islamic organization Muhammadiyah, its support from predominantly Muslim voters and other reasons, the party’s ideology became more religious and more Muslim or Islamic democratic, but far from Islamism.
+Nowadays, PAN is the moderate and most progressive among other Indonesian religious parties.

-PAN is open to all elements of society, regardless of gender, ethnicity or religion.
-According to the party website, PAN strives for the sovereignty of the people, social justice, and a better life for the people to bring about an Indonesian nation that is prosperous, developed, independent and dignified.
-It also wants to realize good and clean governance that protects all the people and brings prosperity, and to see a united, sovereign nation.
-The party wants to play a part in implementing world order based on independence, eternal peace and social justice, and wants Indonesia to be respected in the international community.
+PAN is open to all elements of society, regardless of gender, ethnicity, or religion.
+According to the party website, PAN strives for the sovereignty of the people, social justice, and a better life for the people to bring about an Indonesian nation that is prosperous, developed, independent, and dignified.
+It also wants to realize good and clean governance that protects all the people and brings prosperity and to see a united, sovereign nation.
+The party wants to play a part in implementing world order based on independence, eternal peace, and social justice, and wants Indonesia to be respected in the international community.